peteroupc/peteroupc.github.io/betadist.md

 The following Python code relies on a class I wrote called "[**bernoulli.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernoulli.py)", which collects a number of Bernoulli factories, some of which are relied on by the code below.
 This includes the "geometric bag" mentioned earlier, as well as a Bernoulli factory that transforms a coin that produces heads with probability `p` with one that produces heads with probability `pow(p, y)`.
 The case where `y` is in (0, 1) is due to recent work by Mendo (2019)<sup>[**(4)**](#Note4)</sup>.

-The Python code also relies on a method I wrote called `ksmallest`, which generates the kth smallest number in an arbitrary precision.
+The Python code also relies on a method I wrote called `kthsmallest`, which generates the kth smallest number in an arbitrary precision.
 This will be described later in this page.

 This code is far from fast, though, at least in Python.